jerram/docker-master/README.md

 # Docker Master

-Vagrant host to serve as docker master to all similar projects.
+Run a single vagrant machine as docker host to similar projects.
 Aims to run a single vagrant host for ruby, php, node, python etc web projects.

 ## Aim
 - use a single large CPU/memory VM rather then multiple smaller VMs